 0.25 cup extra-virgin olive oil

-Mix all ingredients together, cover, and refrigerate overnight.
+Mix all ingredients together, cover, & refrigerate overnight.

-Add flour as needed (no pun intended) and fold dough over itself 3 times.
+Add flour as needed (no pun intended) & fold dough over itself 3 times.

 Use your fingers to grease a rimmed cookie sheet with olive oil – don’t forget the sides!

 Stretch, pull, and press dough into the greased pan and make plenty of finger dents.
-Sprinkle with coarse sea salt and fresh rosemary.
+Sprinkle with coarse sea salt and fresh herbs.
 Let rise ~30 mins.